 Currently there are no training fees, but travel and accommodation have to be borne by participants or their organisation.

 (1) Subject to further revision.
 Trainers from the EU-Projects who have developed the EUPC (UPC-Adapt project) or have developed further implementation strategies for it (ASAP project) are considered provisional European Master Trainers already.
-They need only to complete the three e-learning modules and one more ToT.
+They need only to fulfil a few additional requirements in order to be acknowledged.